Mayuri-Chan/pyrofork/docs/source/topics/debugging.rst

     me = await app.get_users("me")
     print(me)  # User

-This will show a JSON representation of the object returned by :meth:`~pyrogram.Client.get_users`, which is a :class:`~pyrogram.types.User` instance, in this case.
+This will show a JSON representation of the object returned by :meth:`~pyrofork.Client.get_users`, which is a :class:`~pyrofork.types.User` instance, in this case.
 The output on your terminal will be something similar to this:

 .. code-block:: json